-The new stack is added to the Navigator.
 Each sub-stack can be renamed individually as required.

 Click the new stack - the selected stack is reflected in the Stack Editor and listed in the status bar.

-Select Symmetrical mode, in the Stack Editor click the new core and add a coverlay above.
+Adding materials to the sub-stack Select Symmetrical mode, in the Stack Editor click the new core and add a coverlay above.

 The coverlays are added symmetrically about the core.
 Changes made in the Stack Editor are reflected in the Navigator.
 Click into the Navigator - use the mouse wheel to resize.
-The Navigator can display in 2D or 3D views.